Haiden Hibbert

 How to promote your paid podcast

-Now that you have a fantastic podcast and ideas to provide value to your paying subscribers, it’s time to turn your attention towards promoting your podcast and reaching a wider audience!
-Here are a few ideas to get you started:
+Now that you have a fantastic podcast and ideas sell your podcast episodes online, it’s time to turn your attention towards promoting your podcast and reaching a wider audience!
+Here are some ideas to get you started:

 Final Thoughts

-Whether you’re just starting your podcast or you’ve been building a community of listeners for a while, you can monetize your podcast by offering exclusive content to paying subscribers with the help of MemberSpace.
+Whether you’re just starting your podcast or you’ve been building a community of listeners for a while, you can sell podcast episodes online by offering exclusive content to paying subscribers with the help of MemberSpace.
 In just five minutes, you can set up your subscription and start gating your content.
-Sign up for a free MemberSpace account today.
+Sign up for a MemberSpace account today